 (b) Periodic reviews under WAC 173-340-420.

 (4) Removing a site from the list.
-If Ecology re-lists a site on the contaminated sites list under WAC 173-340-330(8), Ecology will remove the site from the no further action sites list.
+If ecology relists a site on the contaminated sites list under WAC 173-340-330(8), ecology will remove the site from the no further action sites list.

 (5) Notification.

-(a) Ecology will make the no further action sites list publicly available on Ecology’s website.
+(a) Ecology will make the no further action sites list publicly available on ecology’s website.

-(b) If requested, Ecology will notify a person electronically under WAC 173-340-600(6) upon adding or removing a site on the no further action sites list.
+(b) If requested, ecology will notify a person electronically under WAC 173-340-600(6) upon adding or removing a site on the no further action sites list.

 WAC 173-340-340 Program planning and assessment.

 (1) Strategic plan.
 Ecology will develop and periodically update a comprehensive and integrated strategic plan for cleaning up contaminated sites.
-The strategic plan must prioritize vulnerable populations and overburdened communities impacted by contaminated sites and consider the resource allocation factors in subsection (2) of this section.
+The strategic plan must prioritize vulnerable populations and overburdened communities that may be impacted by a contaminated site, and consider the resource allocation factors in subsection (2) of this section.
 The strategic plan must include:

 (a) Goals and strategies for all core program functions and major initiatives;